aakashg2/ISDC-Project/README.md

 # Forecasting the Future of Hotel Bookings
 Project Vision:
-Create a model which holds the ability to accurately predict wheter a hotel reservation made by a customer will eventually be cancelled or not.
+Create a model which holds the ability to accurately predict whether a hotel reservation made by a customer will eventually be cancelled or not.

 Motivation/Inspiration:
 When hotel bookings are canceled, they create massive unexpected shrink for hotel chains.
 While this has been a persistent issue for some time now, the rate of cancellations has been recently increasing.
 This is due to mass booking sites like Booking.com and Trivago.
 This is a financial sink for the hotel chains, which pass on these costs to customers.
 Our project aims to create a better predictive model for cancellations, such that hotels and customers alike are able to benefit financially.